 - How to tell the difference between a real block and procrastination

-- The use of visualisation, meditation and walking for creativity
+- The use of visualization, meditation and walking for creativity

 - How blocks can actually help you